goktugkrblt/gitcheck/README.md

 ## 📊 Scoring Algorithm

-Gitrack uses a proprietary algorithm to calculate your Developer Score (0-100):
+GitCheck uses a proprietary algorithm to calculate your Developer Score (0-100):

 ### Score Components